-1. BRITISH STANDARDS INSTITUTION, BS 8102:2009.
-Code of practice for the protection of below ground structures against water from the ground.
-BSI, London, 2009.
+1. BRITISH STANDARDS INSTITUTION, BS 8102:2022.
+Code of practice for the protection of below ground structures against water ingress.
+BSI, London, March 2022.

 2. BRITISH STANDARDS INSTITUTION, BS EN 1992-3.
 Eurocode 2.
 Design of concrete structures.
 Part 3 – Liquid retaining and containing structures.
 BSI, London, 2006.